 If you have a vast amount of customer data and want to put it through ChatGPT or Gemini, you might want to rein it in.
 You can’t go copying and pasting War and Peace (1867) in there, that’s for sure.
 The input limit for Gemini is 4,000 characters, which is equivalent to about 800 words.
 For ChatGPT, the character limit is even less, pulling in at around 2,048 characters, or “tokens.”
 This equates to somewhere under 500 words.

 ChatGPT is trained on a dataset of text and code that includes over 500 billion words.
 This dataset includes a wide variety of text, from books and articles to code and scripts.

 Gemini, on the other hand, is trained on a dataset of text and code that includes over 1.5 trillion words.
 That’s “trillion” with a “T”.

 Now, we know it’s not all about the paint job – we’re not that shallow.
 But when it comes to tech, especially tech that’s adopted by 100 million daily users (and counting), the way things look does play an important role.

-Both ChatGPT and Bard allow the user to dark mode to reduce eye strain and conserve battery life, handy if you’re going to be using a generative AI model to the maximum.
+Both ChatGPT and Gwmini allow the user to dark mode to reduce eye strain and conserve battery life, handy if you’re going to be using a generative AI model to the maximum.

 Accuracy of generative AI

-Unfortunately, LLMs like ChatGPT and Bard are only as good as the information fed to them.
+Unfortunately, LLMs like ChatGPT and Gemini are only as good as the information fed to them.
 If you write a clear, succinct yet thorough prompt, you’ll reap the rewards.